slackjeff/journalNet/debian_ubuntu_mint_README.md

 journalnet: It's the server program, stays at /usr/local/sbin/ folder.
 You can delete it from the project folder after the installation.
-.journal: It's your journal file, got to stay directly at the user home folder. bookmarks.txt: It's your journal bookmarks file, just add or delete journals addresses in this file and relaunch the client with ./journal -b banner folder (Need chmod +x in "sh" ASCII files): It's where the "sh" ASCII files are, your could add or delete ASCII Banners, just remember to "chmod +x" to make it work. readme files: Info and troubleshooting.
+.journal: It's your journal file, got to stay directly at the user home folder. bookmarks.txt: It's your journal bookmarks file, just add or delete journals addresses in this file and relaunch the client with ./journal -b banner folder: It's where the "sh" ASCII files are, your could add or delete ASCII Banners, just remember to "chmod +x" in "sh" ASCII files to make it work. readme files: Info and troubleshooting.

 Dependencies